openstack/openstack-manuals/doc/cli-reference/source/neutron.rst

   beginning with a / (forward slash).

 ``--delay DELAY``
-  The time in milliseconds between sending probes to members.
+  The time in seconds between sending probes to members.

 ``--max-retries MAX_RETRIES``
   Number of permissible connection failures before changing the member status to INACTIVE.
 [1..10]

 ``--timeout TIMEOUT``
-  Maximum number of milliseconds for a monitor to wait for a connection to be established before it times out.
+  Maximum number of seconds for a monitor to wait for a connection to be established before it times out.
 The value must be less than the delay value.

 ``--type {PING,TCP,HTTP,HTTPS}``
   One of the predefined health monitor types.